simonmichael/hledger/doc/relnotes.md

 Fixes

 - hledger's default options for the `less` pager no longer include --use-color, which caused older less versions (eg 551) to break. [#2335]

 - In balance --budget reports, costs no longer prevent display of percentages. [#2327]

 - In the balance command's HTML output, -H/--historical now suppresses the total heading.

-- print --help now shows the right default for --round. [#2318]
+- print --help now shows the correct default for --round. [#2318]

 - close --infer-costs no longer implies the -x/--explicit flag. [#1826]